ployt0/DupeFinder/README.md

 #$ cmake --build build/ --target install --prefix just_for_config_hpp
 ```

-We don't even need catch_user_config.hpp.
-An empty one does fine.
+We don't even need the exact catch_user_config.hpp from it; an empty one works fine.

 `Catch2\build\src` is populated by build and contains the very same static libraries that would be installed, `libCatch2.a` and `libCatch2Main.a`.